Reproduction in dragonflies and damselflies

 Common Darter - Sympetrum striolatum Pair in tandem, Marston Thrift.

-With the female held by his claspers, the male flexes his abdomen underneath him, bringing the tip to segment 2 for the transfer of sperm to his secondary genitalia.
-The male straightens his abdomen again to allow the female to manoeuvre into the wheel posture.
-This facilitates the connection the female segment 10 to the male segment 2, fertilising the eggs with sperm.
+With the female held by his claspers, the male flexes his abdomen underneath him, facilitating the connection of the female segment 8 to the male segment 2 or 3, fertilising the eggs with sperm.

 Dragonflies and damselflies may often be seen in tandem and wheel postures (‘in cop’), either at rest or flying.
 Some species like the Blue-tailed Damselfly – Ischnura elegans may remain coupled this way for several hours, but in species such as Broad-bodied Chaser – Libellula depressa copulation lasts only seconds and is done on the wing.